space88man/kubeadm-transcripts/release/01-network.md

 ### Workaround Bug #335

-When we join the worker nodes we may hit kubeadm issue [#335](https://github.com/kubernetes/kubeadm/issues/335).
-We may the following error message:
+When we join the worker nodes we may hit kubeadm issue [#335](https://github.com/kubernetes/kubeadm/issues/335) with the the following error messages:

 Output:
 ```